Inspiration, Tools and Techniques for Living a Joyful Life Now

 What do we hold on to?

-Jobs, Relationships, children; houses, cars, old tee shirts, scraps of paper, shoe boxes full of junk in the closet;
+Jobs, Relationships, children; houses, cars, old tee shirts, scraps of paper, shoe boxes full of junk in the closet; What else?

 Our feelings: Anger, Sadness, Grief, Fear and Worry; Even positive feelings – we try to hold on to them too – joy, peace, love, passion.